unluckyjori/PeakBanMod/README.md

 A powerful BepInEx mod for PEAK that gives room hosts complete control over player management and anti-cheat enforcement.

+---

+**Disclaimer**: This mod uses packet flooding when Aggressive Enforcement Mode is enabled.
+Packet flooding sends more data than the normal game in the attempt to disconnect them, which can stress Photon servers and may violate the Terms of Service.
+Use at your own risk.

+---
 ## Features

 ### Host-Only Ban System